Some Rods I Use

 Tim Anderson 8’6″ 4-weight

 Tim Anderson is a bamboo rod builder from Lafayette, California.
 He’s a meticulous and excellent craftsman, always experimenting with some aspect of rod building.
 This rod is designed to meet the needs of the Henry’s Fork and other waters with similar conditions, and is loosely based on G.E.M.
 Skue’s “W.B.R.” rod taper.
 Though fairly long, it is hollow-built and therefore feels quite light in hand.
 Partly due to the bamboo and partly due to the taper, it possesses a great deal of self-weight momentum.
 That makes for very smooth casting at any range between 10-60 feet.
 Like the other rods I’ve listed, it also manipulates line well and protects the finest of tippets.
 Tim does not sell his rods, and I’m unaware of any similar rods being made.

 Sage ZXL 9′ 5-weight

 One of the best pure distance rods ever built.
 From 60-120 feet, it’s beyond compare.
 I do very little fishing that requires casts of those distances, but some of our lake fishing occasionally qualifies—Hebgen or Henry’s, for instance.
-Truth be told, I spend more time with this rod on the practice field than on the water, working on my distance casting skills.
+Truth be told, I spend more time with this rod while casting on the practice field than on the water, working on my distance casting skills.
 But whenever it is necessary to cast long or to generate the highest line speeds (fishing in big wind, for instance), it’s a fine choice.
-Sage no longer makes the ZXL series, but they can still be found by poking around the fly shops.
+Sage no longer makes the ZXL series, but they can still be found by poking around the internet.